 This command will start to auto-transmit the measurement value of the current trigger cycle.
 Unlike other auto-transmit commands, this command signals the start of a triggered cycle by sending the value +999999.
 Once a full Measurement period'MT has elapsed the calculated average will be transmitted.
+If a trigger period fails or is aborted, the re-trigger function will be called.
+This is denoted by +888888 being displayed.

 There are three ways to setup a trigger for Triggered Average' GA' or 'SA' commands.
-First is using the weight value to trigger a measurement (Trigger Level' TL' & Measurement Time'MT must be set), second is via the Software Trigger' TR (Measurement Time' MT must be set) and third is via the hardware trigger from the digital inputs (Measurement Time' MT' must be set).
+First is using the weight value to trigger a measurement (Trigger Level' TL' & Measurement Time' MT' must be set), second is via the Software Trigger' TR (Measurement Time' MT' must be set) and third is via the hardware trigger from the digital inputs (Measurement Time' MT' must be set).